Circle actions on UHF-absorbing $C^*$-algebras: Restrictions to finite cyclic groups

-This subsection is devoted to proving that that the restriction of a circle action with the \Rp\ on an $\Ot$-absorbing \ca\ to a finite cyclic group again has the \Rp.
-See Theorem \ref{restriction of Rp has Rp}.
-This phenomenon cannot be expected to hold in full generality since the \Rp\ for a circle action does not guarantee the existence of any non-trivial projections, and moreover there are serious $K$-theoretical obstructions to the \Rp\ for finite groups.
-See Examples \ref{eg restriction on S1} and \ref{eg restriction on pi ca} below.\\ On the other hand, this result will allow us to classify, up to conjugacy by approximately inner automorphisms, all circle actions on unital $\Ot$-absorbing \ca s with the \Rp.
-See Section 5, and in particular Theorem \ref{classification on Ot}.\\ We give a very rough idea of what our strategy will be.
+This section is devoted to proving that for $n\in\N$, the restriction of a circle action with the \Rp\ on a $M_{n^\I}$-absorbing \ca\ to the finite cyclic group $\Z_n$ again has the \Rp.
+See \autoref{characterize restriction has Rp}.
+This phenomenon cannot be expected to hold in full generality since the \Rp\ for a circle action does not guarantee the existence of any non-trivial projections.
+Even more, there are serious $K$-theoretical obstructions to the \Rp\ for finite groups.
+See \autoref{eg restriction on S1} and \autoref{eg restriction on pi ca} below.\\ On the other hand, this result will be used in subsequent work to classify circle actions with the Rokhlin property on unital \ca s that absorb some UHF-algebra of infinite type.

+We give a rough outline of what our strategy will be.
 We will first focus on cyclic group actions which are restrictions of circle actions with the \Rp.
-These have what we call the ``unitary Rokhlin property'', which is a weakening of the \Rp\ that asks for a unitary instead of projections; see Definition \ref{df: uRp}.
-The dual actions of actions with the unitary Rokhlin property can be characterized, and we do so in Proposition \ref{strongly approx inner and circle Rp}.
-The relevant notion is that of ``strong approximate innerness''; see Definition \ref{df: sai}.
-We will later show in (the proof of) Theorem \ref{restriction of Rp has Rp} that under a number of assumptions, every strongly approximately inner action of $\Z_n$ is approximately representable, which is the notion dual to the \Rp, as was shown by Izumi in \cite{izumi finite group actions I}.
-The conclusion is then that the original restriction, which a priori had the unitary Rokhlin property, actually has the \Rp.\\ \ \\ The following is Definition 3.6 in \cite{izumi finite group actions I}.
+These have what we call the ``unitary Rokhlin property'', which is a weakening of the \Rp\ of \autoref{RP}, that asks for a unitary instead of projections; see \autoref{df: uRp}.
+Dual actions of actions with the unitary Rokhlin property can be completely characterized, and we do so in \autoref{strongly approx inner and circle Rp}.
+The relevant notion is that of ``strong approximate innerness''; see \autoref{df: sai}.
+We will later show in (the proof of) \autoref{characterize restriction has Rp} that, under a number of assumptions, every strongly approximately inner action of $\Z_n$ is approximately representable, which is the notion dual to the \Rp, as was shown by Izumi in \cite{Izu_RpI}.
+The conclusion is then that the original restriction, which a priori had the unitary Rokhlin property, actually has the \Rp.